verge-io/docs/docs/ProductGuide/nasremotevolumes.md

 # Remote Volumes

-Remote volumes are external file systems mounted to the VergeIO System via standard NFS or CIFS.
-A common use for a remote volume would be to allow syncing external data into the VergeIO vSAN (from other VergeIO sites or other storage systems), for a one-time operation or recurring backups.
+Remote volumes are external file systems mounted to the VeregOS System via standard NFS or CIFS.
+A common use for a remote volume would be to allow syncing external data into the VeregOS vSAN (from other VeregOS sites or other storage systems), for a one-time operation or recurring backups.

 > A [**NAS Service**](/public/ProductGuide/NASservice) must be in place before creating volumes. {.is-success}